davidnoah/Ruckus/README.md

   - [ ] `SearchIndex`
 - Build out Search functionality

+This is a very important phase.
+Here I will begin to build out the logic for actually rendering a track.
+The track components will ultimately give me the ability to render all the tracks at once, or one at a time.
+Also, in this phase I want to implement the ability to search for a track by genre, artist, or album.

 ### Phase 4: Build the Player

 **Objective** The Player will be initialized on play, and Player will continue